benchristel/verse/docs/index.md

 - **Fun.** Writing code and making stuff work should be fun.
   Verse aims to maximize the joy of programming while minimizing its frustrations.

-## Legal Stuff

-By using Verse, you agree to our [Terms of Service](./tos).
-We know you won't read them, so here's the TL;DR:

-- Be kind.
-- Don't sue us.

-Have fun!